mailchimp/content-style-guide/11-writing-for-social-media.html.md

 layout: article
 ---

-We use social media to build relationships with MailChimp customers and share all the cool stuff we do.
-But it also creates opportunities to say the wrong thing, put off our customers, and damage our brand.
+We use social media to build relationships with MailChimp users and share all the cool stuff we do.
+But it also creates opportunities to say the wrong thing, put off customers, and damage our brand.
 So we’re careful and deliberate in what we post to our social channels.

 ## Guidelines